dododogame/dododo-wiki/en-US/beatmap-spec.md

 ## Header

-The header consists of several key-value pairs, each of which lies in a line, and a key is separated from its corresponding value by `: ` (a colon and a whitespace).
+The header consists of several key-value pairs, each of which lies in a line, and a key is separated from its corresponding value by `: `&nbsp;(a colon and a whitespace).

 The following items are available: